Gurge44/EndlessHostRoles/README.md

 - **Mod Version:** The version of the Endless Host Roles (EHR) mod being used.
 - **Lobby Status:** The current status of the lobby (e.g., In Lobby, In Game, Ended).

+Furthermore, the following information is collected to enhance the user experience:

+- **Completed Achievements:** A list of custom achievements (added by the mod) completed by the user, in the form of numbers.
+(Please note that the users are identified using their encrypted product user ID, not their username or any other personal information.
+This ID is unique to each user and is not shared with any third parties.
+This ID cannot be used to identify the user outside the game.)

 ------------------------------------------------------------------------------------------------------------

 #### 3. **How Information is Used**